franza/sloosh/Readme.md

 ```

 ###Overriding the `xml` key
-As `valueKey`, `node-soap` uses `$xml` as key.
+As `valueKey`, `sloosh` uses `$xml` as key.
 The xml key is used to pass XML Object without adding namespace or parsing the string.

 Example :